Wildcard-hzy/Wildcard-hzy.github.io/_pages/about.md

 This is Zengyi Han.

-Currently, I am a lecturer (Assistant Professor) in Dalian Maritime University, China.
+Currently, I am an Research Asscoiate in Jilin University, China.
 I reveived my Ph.D. from Department of Information & Communication Engineering, The University of Tokyo, Japan in 2023 (supported by Japan MEXT).
 My research interest includes Mobile Computing, Ubiquitous Computing and AIoT.
 I have published at the top international journal and conferences such as IEEE TMC, PerCom, ICDCS.

 <span class='anchor' id='news'></span>